New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Jaguars stats and trends

-- The Jaguars have an ATS record of 4-8 in their 12 games when underdogs by 1.5 points or more this season.
+- The Jaguars are 4-8 ATS when underdogs by 1 point or more this season.

-- Jacksonville's games this season have hit the over three times in 14 opportunities (21.4%).
+- Jacksonville has hit the over in 21.4% of its opportunities this year (three times in 14 games with a set point total).

-- Jacksonville is 1-2 against the spread and 1-2 overall when the team amasses over 391.8 yards.
+- In games that Jacksonville amasses more than 391.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Jaguars have turned the ball over 25 times this season, 13 more turnovers than the Jets have forced (12).

 Home and road insights